The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Douglas Trumbull.
 Perf.
 Natalie Wood, Christopher Walken, Louise Fletcher, Cliff Robertson.
 MGM/UA, 1983.

-Synopsis: Brilliant researcher Michael Brace (Christopher Walken), a young white man, has developed a system of recording and replaying actual experiences of people, complete with the “higher brain functions” of thoughts, emotions, senses of smell, etc. There are a few moments toward the end of the film that highlight the Tape Library and its technicians, white men and women.
+Synopsis: Brilliant researcher Michael Brace (Christopher Walken) has developed a system of recording and replaying actual experiences of people, complete with the “higher brain functions” of thoughts, emotions, senses of smell, etc. There are a few moments toward the end of the film that highlight the Tape Library and its technicians.

 Role Call: Jimmy Casino as Tape Library Technician — Information Provider (male); May Raymond Boss as Tape Library Woman — Information Provider (female); Clay Boss as Tape Library Man — Information Provider (male)—Information Provider (female)